pippinsplugins/disable-password-changed-notifications/readme.txt

 Tested up to: 4.7
 Stable tag: 1.0

-Disables the notification email sent to side administrators when users change their passwords.
+Disables the notification email sent to site administrators when users change their passwords.

 == Description ==

-Disables the notification email sent to side administrators when users change their passwords.
+Disables the notification email sent to site administrators when users change their passwords.
 There are no settings to configure.

 == Changelog ==